eeholmes/eeholmes.github.io/_posts/2016-5-18-FI-recursion-1b.md

 \begin{equation}\label{expLL}
 E_{X|y,\theta_j}[ \lambda( X, y, \theta)] = \int_X \lambda( X, y, \theta) f_{X|Y}(x|Y=y, \theta_j) dx
 \end{equation}
 My 'expectation' notation is a little different than Louis'.
-The subscript on the E shows what is being integrated ($X$ ) and what are the conditionals.
+The subscript on the $E$ shows what is being integrated ($X$) and what are the conditionals.

 The term $f_{X|Y}(x|Y=y,\theta_j)$ is the probability of $x$ conditioned on $Y=y$ and $\theta=\theta_j$.
 The subscript on $f$ indicates that we are using the probability distribution of $x$ conditioned on $Y=y$.
 For the EM algorithm, we need to distinguish between $\theta$ and $\theta_j$ because we maximize with respect to $\theta$ not $\theta_j$.
 If we just need the expectation at $\theta$, no maximization step, then we just use $\theta$ in $f(.|\theta)$ and the subscript on E.